Skip to main content

 • Will birds and bats be impacted by turbines?

 Through our decades of research and experience, we have been committed to protecting and conserving wildlife in all areas where we operate.
 The project team has developed plans to protect wildlife during both the construction and operational phases and impacts will be closely monitored going forward.
+Extensive two-year bird and bat studies are being completed for evaluation as part of the Brighton Mountain Wind Project Environmental Impact Assessment.
+Research has shown the project property is not a major migration corridor with no major flocks of birds observed and there are no known locations where bats hibernate on or near the project area.
+We also have a bird and bat post-construction monitoring plan to gather information on the impacts to the species and habitats for two years once the turbines are operational.

 • Can I still use the area for snowmobiling/hunting/hiking during and after construction?